“What Are the Chances - Part 2”

 In our next story, Mike McTee is an environmental scientist for MPG Ranch in the Bitterroot Valley in Montana.
 During the course of his studies, he learns how lead ammunition is turning up in the bloodstream of living birds of prey and sets about to begin making changes.
 Mike calls his story “A Gun Nut Goes Green”

 Mike McTee has been shooting weapons since before he could recite the alphabet.
 In 2006, he moved himself–and his weapons–from the outskirts of Seattle, Washington to Missoula, Montana.
 Mike is now an environmental scientist for MPG Ranch in the Bitterroot Valley where he studies the intersection between chemistry and shooting sports.
+You can pick up a copy of his book, “Wilted Wings”, here.

 In this episode’s final story, Mike Calucchia snorts his crown into his sinus cavity during what was supposed to be a routine visit to the dentist.
 Mike calls his story “Prospector!”